 6. Xero Shoes

 Steven Sashen and Lena Phoenix are the inventors who came up with a novel invention for shoes.
 Instead of using the high amount of padding, they believed that their running sandals would provide ample foot support for running while making it feel like you were going barefoot.
-The two made their intriguing pitch to the sharks and even though there was interest, Kevin offered them the requested amount in exchange for a 50% interest in their company.
-This was too much to ask for the investment and they felt that the deal was completely unfair, and they walked away.
-After walking, their sales picked up and within a year they were earning $2.5 million annually.
-The product and company became a big success, no thanks to the horrible deal offer they were smart enough to turn down.

 5. Body Jac

 Body Jac is the dreamchild of Jack Barringer.
 Jack had problems losing weight and it was difficult for him to do pushups.
 He invented a machine that would help people do push-ups and called it the Body Jac.

-4. You smell Soap
+4. You Smell Soap

 After the show was done, she received a contract from Herjavec which made her an offer of $55,000 for half the company.
 She rejected the altered deal because it was one of the worst attempts to change during the negotiation process.

 3. ShowNo towels

 ShowNo towels is a business that centers around a combined towel and Pancho, created by Shelly Ehler.
 She made her pitch on "Shark Tank" with her patented product.
 She asked for $50,000 and Lori Greiner bit on the deal.

 2. Sweet Ballz

-Sweet Ballz is a cake ball company owned by James McDonald and Cole Egger.
-They made their pitch to the sharks asking for $250,000 for 25% of the company.
-Mark Cuban bit on the deal but it wasn’t long before things took a nasty turn.
-The two partners had a falling out adn got into a lawsuit after the deal was struck.
-It even went to far as to have a restraining order issued.
-This was one of the most embarrassing and messy deals ever to come out of “Shark Tank.”
+Mark Cuban bit on the deal but it wasn't long before things took a nasty turn.
+The two partners had a falling out and got into a lawsuit after the deal was struck.

 1. Night Runner